Sophie Wilson: Honours and awards

 Wilson was awarded the Fellow Award by the Computer History Museum in California in 2012 "for her work, with Steve Furber, on the BBC Micro computer and the ARM processor architecture."
 In 2009, she was elected as a Fellow of the Royal Academy of Engineering and, in 2013, as a Fellow of the Royal Society.
 Wilson received the 2014 Lovie Lifetime Achievement Award in acknowledgement for her invention of the ARM processor.
 In 2016, she became an honorary fellow of her alma mater, Selwyn College, Cambridge, and was received the Royal Society Mullard Award with Furber for their work on ARM.
 In 2020, she was honoured as a Distinguished Fellow of the British Computer Society.

 Wilson was appointed Commander of the Order of the British Empire (CBE) in the 2019 Birthday Honours for services to computing.

 In 2022, the Charles Stark Draper Prize for Engineering was awarded in Washington D.C. to David A. Patterson, John L. Hennessy, Stephen B. Furber, and Sophie M. Wilson for their "invention, development, and implementation" of the RISC chips.

 The Sophie Wilson scholarship for Scientific Computing was set up in 2024, and is co-funded by Wilson.
 It supports students to study in the MPhil in Scientific Computing at the University of Cambridge.

 Personal life

-Wilson identifies as a woman, making this transition in 1994.
+Wilson medically transitioned in 1994.
 She enjoys photography and is involved in a local theatre group, where she is in charge of costumes and set pieces and has acted in a number of productions.
 She has also played a cameo role as a pub landlady in the BBC television drama Micro Men, in which a younger Wilson is played by Stefan Butler.